commitdev/zero/README.md

 | Linux   |  ✅   |   n/a  |
 | Windows |  ❌   |   n/a  |

-### Configure zero dependencies
+### Prerequisites

-Zero requires some dependencies to function, run the `zero check` command on your system to find out which other tools/dependencies you might need to install.
+In order to use Zero, run the `zero check` command on your system to find out which other tools / dependencies you might need to install.

 ![zero-check](./docs/img/zero-check.png)

 [AWS CLI], [Kubectl], [Terraform], [jq], [Git], [Wget]

-A few caviets:

-- For Zero to communicate with your AWS account make sure you [authenticate AWS CLI with your account credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html#cli-configure-files-methods).

-  - You can also configure your aws cli during the zero project initilization.

-- You need to [register a new domain](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html) / [host a registered domain](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/MigratingDNS.html) you will use to access your infrastructure on [Amazon Route 53](https://aws.amazon.com/route53/).
+You need to [register a new domain](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html) / [host a registered domain](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/MigratingDNS.html) you will use to access your infrastructure on [Amazon Route 53](https://aws.amazon.com/route53/).

-  - We recommended you have two domains one for staging another for production.
+> We recommended you have two domains one for staging another for production.

 ___